istio/istio.io/content/en/docs/tasks/traffic-management/locality-load-balancing/single-cluster-lb/index.md

 {{< /text >}}

 ## Istiod Isolation

-We will edit the istiod deployment to use Pod topology spread constraints to deploy istiod instance in each zone and ensure that all sidecars from each zone connect to their local istiod instance.
+We will edit the istiod deployment to use pod topology spread constraints to deploy istiod instance in each zone and ensure that all sidecars from each zone connect to their local istiod instance.

 {{< text yaml >}}
 apiVersion: apps/v1